samuel-walters/eng110_IaC_ansible/README.md

 Example: 500 servers running.
 Update command for hundred servers.
 Would have to run the script for every server individually.
 Ansible: could you go and run this script for all these servers?
 No issues: it could do it.

 Sonar Cube - looks for any potential threats (IPs) - and puts them into the CSV/JSON file - this file is used in the security groups of these servers to block these IPs.
 How do we block these IPs in 1000s of servers (yes, through security groups - it would take a very long time). --> But it's one single command with ansible - pick up the file (in a playbook - script) - these are the hosts - go and block them.
 Specify the servers - the family of OS - e.g. check Ubuntu servers first.

-# Task

-- Create 2 VMs with Vagrant
-- Create Ansible controller with two agent nodes - app & DB.
-- Set up Ansible Controller with required dependencies
-- Test ansible --version
-- python --version 2.7 -- ideally 3 or above
-- What is YAML/YML file.yml file.yaml both work
-- Adhoc commands with Ansible
-- Testing connection between Controller and agent nodes
-- ssh - vagrant - between VMs. --- Controller and agent nodes
-- Ansible Folder/file structure
-- Ansible Hosts/inventory
-- Ansible playbooks - advanced form of provision.sh script ---> playbook.yml
-- Why learn YML - Used with Ansible - cloud Formation AWS - Docker compose
-- Kubernetes -

-Ansible host file - what are the hosts and how do we connect to them - we will create hosts called web and db and connect to them given whatever ip address--> /etc/ansible/hosts

-vagrant - use ubuntu 18.04

-comment out config.hostsupdate.aliases